rfabbri/vase-multiview-3d-curve-dataset/README.md

 vase-edge-gt3-017.txt.gz   the ground truth 3D scan points at feature edges.
     obtained by manually deleting homogeneous areas from the full scan.
     The file contains x y z coordinates for sample points, one point per line, as an nx3 array.
-Loat into matlab with the load function (uncompress first)
+Load directly into matlab/octave with the load function.

 pts-40.ply.gz   the original scan points to be opened in meshlab.
 Uncompress it
     first.

+pts-40.txt.gz   same as pts-40.ply but without the header, just `x y z` per
+    line, load it into matlab/octave directly without decompressing

 vase-edge-gt3-017.blend   open this in Blender to see how the image-registered
     editing was done (explained below).